Deep Out-of-Distribution Uncertainty Quantification via Weight Entropy Maximization: Introduction

-The main alternative to distance-based approach consists in directly looking for a set of hypotheses that are coherent with the observations and to use the diversity of their predictions as uncertainties.
+The main alternative to the distance-based approach consists in directly looking for a set of hypotheses that are consistent with the training observations and to use the diversity of their predictions as uncertainties.
 It essentially includes ensemble and Bayesian methods \citep{Lakshminarayanan2017DeepEnsemble, mackay1992bayesianNetwork}.
-The ongoing challenge of this approach is to produce diversity in the ensemble of networks, i.e. to avoid sampling similar hypotheses.
-It has been observed, indeed, that most of the main baselines lead to a lack of prediction diversity, in particular outside the training support, i.e. for out-of-distribution data \citep{ovadia2019CanYouTrustYourModel, Liu2021PerilDeepOOD, Angelo2021BayesianNotSuited4OOD}.
+The ongoing challenge of this approach is to produce diversity in the ensemble of networks, i.e., to avoid sampling similar hypotheses.
+It has been observed, indeed, that most of the main baselines lead to a lack of prediction diversity, in particular outside the training support, i.e., for out-of-distribution data \citep{ovadia2019CanYouTrustYourModel, Liu2021PerilDeepOOD, Angelo2021BayesianNotSuited4OOD}.
 Facing this issue, several attempts propose to increase the prediction diversity by adding a penalizing term to the loss.
 For instance, negative correlation methods penalize the correlation between the outputs of the ensemble members on the training data \citep{liu1999negativecorrelation, shui2018negativecorrelation, zhang2020NegCorr}.
 Related methods, referred to as \textit{contrastive} approaches, penalize small output variances on synthetic OOD data produced by sampling uniformly in the input space \citep{Jain2020MOD, Mehrtens2022MODplus} or in the neighborhood of the training instances \citep{Lakshminarayanan2017DeepEnsemble, Segonne2022OODpseudoInputs}.
 The drawback of these methods is the lack of generalization to any OOD data that the model can encounter \citep{Cao2022deepHybridModelOOD}.
-Alternative approaches consist in penalizing the similarity between the ensemble members in the parameter space \citep{pearce2018AnchorNetwork, Angelo2021RepulsiveDeepEnsemble}, with the underlying assumption that an ensemble of neural networks with weights distant from each other produce diversified outputs.
-Under this paradigm, a recent method, called Deep Anti-Regularized Ensemble (DARE), proposes an anti-regularizing process which penalizes small weights in the network while maintaining the training loss under an acceptable threshold \citep{deMathelin2023DARE}.
-The authors advocate that this technique provides a sample of hypotheses at the edge of the set of consistent hypotheses, resulting in increased prediction diversity, especially for OOD data.
-Building on this previous work, we claim that the key feature for producing accurate uncertainty quantification for any data point $x \in \mathcal{X}$ is to sample in the \textit{whole} space of consistent hypotheses.
-Indeed, we argue that standard Bayesian and ensemble methods often provide over-confident predictions for OOD data because the hypotheses they produce are sampled in restricted regions of the consistent hypothesis space due to over-regularization processes and hyper-parameters selection based on hold-out validation.
+Alternative approaches consist in penalizing the similarity between the ensemble members in the parameter space \citep{pearce2018AnchorNetwork, Angelo2021RepulsiveDeepEnsemble}, with the underlying assumption that an ensemble of neural networks with weights distant from each other produces diversified outputs.
+In this work, we advocate that the key feature for producing accurate uncertainty quantification for any input data point is to sample in the \textit{whole} space of consistent hypotheses.
+Indeed, we argue that standard Bayesian and ensemble methods often provide over-confident predictions for OOD data because the hypotheses they produce are sampled in restricted regions of the consistent hypothesis space due to weight decay regularization and hyper-parameters selection based on hold-out validation.